mganopolsky/foundation-backend-challenge/README.md

 * A whole lot more tests - MUCH MORE, but unit and integration tests
 * Optimizing batch writing to db - 100 is probably ok, but any more, using a COPY command might be better.
 Better yet, an ORM might be really helpful
 * Currently, the tokens processed are hard-coded in the system.
 It could easily be expanded so that any token can be polled for.
+* Configuration management for dev/stage/prod environments
+* Protection against dependency injection
+* Better logging - perhaps using `Data Dog` or `Winston`
+* Rate Limiting on the API to prevent abuse
+* CI/CD pipeline for automated testing and deployment
+* Add performance monitoring and application metrics collection
+* Better error handling
+* More detailed comments - although I have tried to make the code easy to read